Yosolita1978/React-Express-Basic/README.md

 ```
 Make sure that you're copy-pasting the correct number of quotes.
 Now, to run both servers just type the command `npm run dev`

+### To add a Postgres DB
+In a new terminal window, go to your project directory and run the command `psql -U postgres -f db.sql` that will create a database `techtonica` and a table `students` with 6 rows.

 # Quick-setup (if you want to use this as your template)